-For the last twelve years, the most commonly utilized return to play (RTP) protocol after a child or teen suffers a sport concussion is the six step, exercise-limited process recommended in international concussion consensus statements, most recently issued in 2013.
-(1) Pending possible changes in this RTP protocol in the next quadrennial consensus statement (expected to be issued in March 2017 after the 5th International Conference on Concussion in Sport held in Berlin in October, 2016, the recommended six-step process is as follows:
+For the last sixteen years, the most commonly utilized return to play (RTP) protocol after a child or teen suffers a sport concussion is the six step, exercise-limited process recommended in international concussion consensus statements, most recently issued in 2017.
+(1) The recommended six-step process is as follows:

 2. Light aerobic exercise such as 5 to 10 minutes on an exercise bike, walking, swimming or light jogging, at 70% or less of maximum permitted heart rate, but no resistance training.
 Monitor for a return of any symptoms.
 If no symptoms recur, progress in 24 hours to Step 3.
 If symptoms recur, wait 24 hours, and, if symptoms clear, try again.